Once a nurse, always a nurse. But what if you have come to the conclusion that you don’t actually want to work as a nurse anymore?

 How to be a nurse freelance writer:

 - The Savvy Scribe Podcast: One way to get started as a beginner nurse freelance writer is to learn from other nurses who have made the transition.
-Listening in to the Savvy Scribe podcast with Janine Kelback and Carol Bush is a great way to start learning how to be a nurse freelance writer when you already have a busy schedule.
+Listening to the Savvy Scribe podcast with Janine Kelback and Carol Bush is a great way to start learning how to be a nurse freelance writer when you already have a busy schedule.

 #4.
 Nurse Blogger

 Nurse bloggers generally create and manage a website where they have a specific nursing niche they write about.
 For example, I am a nurse mom blogger who writes about working mom & nurse lifestyle topics – things I have directly dealt with myself as a working mother.
-Over time you can grow and audience that is interested in the topics you like to write about.
+Over time you can grow an audience that is interested in the topics you like to write about.

-Advertising, affiliate links and creating & selling a products are a few of the ways that bloggers make money.
+Advertising, affiliate links and creating & selling products are a few of the ways that bloggers make money.
 In general, bloggers have to start their work as a side hustle for many months or years before they start making an income.
 It’s more of a long game – you can start it as a side hustle, or work as a per-diem nurse until you get things moving along.

 How to be a nurse blogger:

 Health Media Academy: Health Media Academy is a company managed by two very experienced nurse influencers: Brittany Wilson and Kati Kleber.
-They help nurse harness the power of social media, blogging, and other methods of online influence to create an audience of your own as a nurse blogger.
+They help nurses harness the power of social media, blogging, and other methods of online influence to create an audience of your own as a nurse blogger.